masoetomo/front-end-verification-form/README.md

 # front-end-verification-form

+This is simple verification program for survey.
-now the verification program is in index.html file, i will separate it in next update from index.html ``
+Verification program is written in javascript, you can see it in asset folder ``
 `